larsGroennegaard/reporting-demo-app/ai_context/config_rules.md

   "segmentationProperty": "'channel' | 'companyCountry' | 'numberOfEmployees'",
   "kpiCardConfig": "{ id: number, metric: string }[]" }
-{{DYNAMIC_PROMPT_CONTEXT}}

-4. Good vs. Bad ExamplesLearn from these examples to avoid common mistakes.

-Example: Missing reportArchetype (BAD)This is BAD because the top-level reportArchetype key is missing, making it impossible for the application to know which report to run.

-User Question: "what was our newbiz for 2025"
+{{DYNAMIC_PROMPT_CONTEXT}}4.
+Good vs. Bad ExamplesLearn from these examples to avoid common mistakes.Example: Missing reportArchetype (BAD)This is BAD because the top-level reportArchetype key is missing, making it impossible for the application to know which report to run.User Question: "what was our newbiz for 2025"BAD JSON Output:{
-BAD JSON Output:{
     "reportFocus": "time_series",
     "timePeriod": "this_year",
     "selectedMetrics": { "NewBiz": ["deals", "value"] }